-- Periodically check the shore power cord(s) for deterioration or damage.
-NEVER use damaged or faulty cords since the danger of fire and electrical shock exists. - DO NOT pinch shore power cords in doors or hatches, or coil the shore power cord too tightly since these situations can generate enough heat to result in a fire. - If a shore power cord accidently becomes immersed in water, THOROUGHLY dry the blades and contact slots before reusing.
+- Before each use, check the shore power cord(s) for defects or damage. - NEVER use damaged or faulty cords since the danger of fire and electrical shock exists. - DO NOT pinch shore power cords in doors or hatches, or coil the shore power cord too tightly since these situations can generate enough heat to result in a fire. - If a shore power cord is dropped into the water, THOROUGHLY dry the blades and contact slots before using.